mviereck/x11docker/README.md

 applications with X forwarding on display :0, but all of them share the problem of breaking the isolation of dockered applications and allowing them access to X resources like keylogging with 'xinput test'.<br>
-With x11docker, GUI applications in docker can be isolated from the main display :0 and use the speed benefit of X forwarding, which is much faster than VNC or SSH tunneling.
+With x11docker, GUI applications in docker can be isolated from the main display :0 and use the speed benefit of X forwarding, which is much faster than VNC tunneling.
 <br>

 #Known issues / ToDo:
+major:
+ - sometimes even well working desktops like lxde and xfce show damaged icons or cannot run desktop manager.
+Stopping and restarting often solves the issue.
+It seems to be a problem either in X or in the connection between X and container.
+ - The main display 0: is not accessable for containers, as it should be, but the new X server needs to have an authentication so only the container can access it (not implemented yet, important to do).<br>

+minor:<br>
- - containers have to run on the same X socket as the image did when creating the container
+ - containers have to run on the same X socket as the image was running on when creating the container
  - screensavers from within a docker container appear on the primary X display.
 (Maybe a security leak?
 Keylogging is not possible anymore, but maybe "screenlooking")
  - some desktop environment based on QT can start, but have problems to display their content (plasma-desktop, KDE, razorqt)
  - gnome-shell crashes in docker
- - sometimes even well working desktops like lxde and xfce show damaged icons or cannot run desktop manager.
-Stopping and restarting solves the graphic issues for unknown reasons.
-Even a 'sleep' command in the startscript inside the docker image doesn't solve the problem.